planetnix/website/content/_index.md

 # PlanetNix
 ## Call for Proposals

-Join us for **Planet Nix**, a gathering dedicated to discussing and advancing the **Nix** ecosystem.
+Join us for **PlanetNix**, a gathering dedicated to discussing and advancing the **Nix** ecosystem.
 Whether you're a developer, contributor, or user of Nix, we invite you to share your knowledge, ideas, and innovations.

 ---